Entering Your Household Cat in a Cat Show

 Your kitty must be presented in good condition, with clean eyes, ears and coat.
 Bathing is recommended.
 Your kitty must properly vaccinated & be free of parasites, such as fleas, ticks and ear mites.
 Claws must be clipped on all four paws.

-Each kitty entered in the Household Pet class is evaluated by the judge, The judge evaluates the condition, beauty, personality and temperament of each kitty, and a red and white "Merit" ribbon is given to each exhibit.
-The individual judges then chooses their Top 10 favourite kitties, who are called back into finals and awarded points & rosettes. placed on the cat's cage after judging, The excitement of your cat winning its first rosette is hard to beat, and is often the catalyst for further interest in cat shows!
+Each kitty entered in the Household Pet class is evaluated by the judge.
+The judge evaluates the condition, beauty, personality and temperament of each kitty, and a red and white "Merit" ribbon is given to each exhibit.
+The individual judges then chooses their Top 10 favourite kitties, who are called back into finals and awarded points & rosettes.
+The excitement of your cat winning its first rosette is hard to beat, and is often the catalyst for further interest in cat shows!

 You can find out more about the Household Pet Class on CFA’s website: